-There are a few differences between the Eurasian kits and American kits.
+There are a few differences between Eurasian kits and American kits.
 American kits are weaned after two weeks, but Eurasian kits are weaned after six weeks.
 Eurasian kits weigh 8.1 to21 ounces, while American kits weigh around 9 to 21 ounces.

 Do Beavers’ Teeth Grow Forever?

-Their front teeth’ orange enamel wears away at a slower rate than the white dentin along the back.
+The orange enamel wears away at a slower rate than the white dentin along the back.
 Beavers self-sharpen their teeth every time they gnaw a tree.

 What is the Largest Beaver on Record?